-D2D’s Female Mentorship Program aims to provide a strong sense of support and guidance to local secondary school girl’s.
+Female Mentorship Program: This program aims to provide a strong sense of support and guidance to local secondary school girls.
 Combining one-on-one support with small group sessions, the program prioritizes education and positively directs each girl to see her schooling through until the end.
 Determined to Develop currently has 65 secondary school girls in its Female Mentorship Program.